 6312 State Route 28N

-Mr. Hai and his wife, ecologist Stacy McNulty, Associate Director of the Adirondack Ecological Center, live and work in Newcomb with their two daughters.
+I live in Newcomb year-round with my wife, ecologist Stacy McNulty, also an Associate Director of the Adirondack Ecological Center, and our two daughters.

 Please contact me to discuss opportunities for programs, projects, internships, collaboration, and about anything related to the Adirondacks.